chanb/chanb.github.io/_pages/about.md

 ### Updates

+Jan.
+22, 2025: Our [paper](https://openreview.net/forum?id=aKJr5NnN8U) on understanding when in-context learning emerges has been accepted to ICLR 2025!

 Dec.
 2, 2024: I will be teaching Artificial Intelligence (CSCD84) at the University of Toronto Scarborough as a sessional lecturer.
 For students taking this course, please contact me via [**chanb@cs.toronto.edu**](mailto:chanb@cs.toronto.edu).

-Nov.
-21, 2024: I gave a [talk](https://www.youtube.com/watch?v=gkybLhKc3EY&t=2651s&ab_channel=MontrealRobotics) at the Robotics and Embodied AI Lab (REAL), Mila, on how to do offline-to-online RL on real-life robotic grasping!